-- Controlling and watching speech rate with smooth fluent words or express at a low speed.
+- Controlling and watching speech rates with smooth fluent words or express at a low speed.
 You can also use short sentences.

-- To overcome stuttering one need to have speech therapy and figure out how to control breathing?
+- To overcome stuttering one needs to have speech therapy and figure out how to control breathing?

 - You can also control your stuttering with Abdominal breathing.